AliyunContainerService/pouch/docs/kubernetes/pouch_cri_api_changelog.md

 + PauseContainer pause a container.
 + UnpauseContainer unpause a container.

+### Scenario

-+ Scenario: Under serverless situation, we may pre-allocate a batch of container which were ready to serve, waiting online.
+Under serverless situation, we may pre-allocate a batch of container which were ready to serve, waiting online.
 Using pause container to balance the resource cost and application start-up time.

 ### Modification